About the oscillatory possibilities of the dynamical systems: DYNAMICAL OSCILLATIONS IN A DETERMINISTIC WORLD

 The characterization of appropriate circumstances, if successfully done, would represent the useful part of the evolutionary theory because it embodies the exclusive connection to the actual evolutionary system and could enlighten the conditions under which a given emergence process occurs.
 At this point one is quickly tempted to consider hurricanes, tumors, coronary plaques, and so on, but also quickly realizes how difficult the analysis of a particular case is.
 Notice that the presumed evolutionary mechanism operates step-by-step, with very elementary steps, and this means that it could be very general, perhaps universal, but also that its relation with the global emergence process yielding a specific subsystem might be very far from obvious, as well as it might be difficult to identify a definite starting moment of the process.

-To tentatively sustain such a general role for the hypothetic evolutionary mechanism we would need to establish, on the one hand, the relation of the dynamical activity undoubtedly underlying any complex behavior to the given oscillatory scenario, and this at any scale or level of observation, and, on the other hand, the relation of the emergence process of the dynamic structure responsible for any of such behaviors to the proper occurrence of {\em appropriate circumstances} in both the active subsystem and its environment, and this at any moment along the evolution course of the world.
-According to the currently assumed view about the history of the Universe and loosely speaking, the analysis of complexity emergence should include the processes of matter aggregation from the smallest to the biggest, in addition to the geological and atmospherical developments in any of the astronomic massive points, the emergence of life on the Earth, as well as the keys of its unceasing functioning and consequent development toward the variety of biological species, and the growing of social, cultural and other intercommunicative products of human collectivities.
+To tentatively sustain such a general role for the hypothetic evolutionary mechanism we would need to establish, on the one hand, the relation of the dynamical activity undoubtedly underlying any complex behavior to the given oscillatory scenario, and this at any scale or level of observation, and, on the other hand, the relation of the emergence process of the dynamic structure responsible for any of such behaviors to the proper occurrence of {\em appropriate circumstances} in both the active subsystem and its environment.
 We cannot confront here such a widespread view but we find significant that the relatively detailed analyses of Appendixes B and C dealing with turbulent flows and living brains, respectively, connect well with it.
 In this regard let us remark the following points: